Yizzii/YizziCamModV2/README.md

 # YizziCamModV2

-Camera Mod with in game UI
+First Camera Mod with in game UI! (that i know of)

 ### Features:
 * First Person View with smoothing